 At this point, a rival who had been keeping his thoughts to himself confessed to his feelings for the same girl.
 He was a descendant of Chinese refugees who had fled to Myanmar and then to Thailand.
 Unlike the Singaporean, he was prepared to risk arrest, cross illegally into Myanmar and rescue the girl, marry her and give her Thai citizenship so she could remain in Thailand.

 Could our cowardly “hero” do the same and bring his poor Burmese girlfriend back to Singapore?
 He gave up.
 His inconvenient love story would have to be left for someone more gutsy to complete.
-Deep down, he was just like most of his countrymen, a wimp who would freak out at the first sign of trouble and only able to thrive on a safe, obstacle-free path.
-There is another love story, a Himalayan love story that is also totally out of the Singaporean’s league.
+Deep down, he was just like most of his countrymen, a wimp who would freak out at the first sign of trouble; only able to thrive on a safe, obstacle-free path.

 I don’t normally discuss politics on this blog, but too many people around me shy away from “trouble” and try to explain their apathy by smugly interpreting the courage and commitment of dissidents in Hong Kong and Taiwan as foolishness.
 How nice if one could just bask in riches and enjoy the bliss of ignorance and ideological slavery.